 About the program

-The Partners In Recovery Program aims to support people with severe, persistent mental illness with unmet needs, their carers and families.
+The FREE Partners In Recovery program supports people with severe, persistent mental illness with unmet needs, as well as their carers and families.
 Our staff work with multiple sectors, services and supports to assist with the improvement of our clients’ improved health, wellbeing and recovery.

 Black Swan Health’s Partners In Recovery program operates within a Collective Impact Framework – a framework for achieving large-scale social change.